chloext/my-obsidian-vault/Chloe's Vault/2 - Knowledge/3 - Main Notes/Dynamic Programming.md

 Dynamic Programming is a method for designing algorithms.

 An algorithm designed with Dynamic Programming divides the problem into subproblems, finds solutions to the subproblems, and puts them together to form a complete solution to the problem we want to solve.
 The main idea is to decompose the original question into repeatable patterns and then **store the results as many sub-answers**.
 Therefore, we **do not have to re-compute** the pre-step answers when needed later.
-In terms of big O, this optimization method generally reduces time complexities from exponential to polynomial.
+In terms of big O, this optimisation method generally reduces time complexities from exponential to polynomial.

 #### Problems properties
 - **Overlapping Subproblems:** can be broken down into smaller subproblems, where the solutions to the subproblems are overlapping (the solution to one subproblem is part of the solution to another subproblem).